Achieving quantum-limited sub-Rayleigh identification of incoherent sources with arbitrary intensities: Introduction

 By comparing the Chernoff exponent associated with SPADE measurements with the ultimate benchmark given by the quantum Chernoff exponent, we find that SPADE is \textit{not} always optimal, in the sense that it does not always saturate the quantum Chernoff bound.
 Instead, optimality is achieved only if some compatibility conditions are met by the intensity distribution associated with the two hypotheses, such as, but not limited to, the commutativity between the covariance matrices of the two sources.
 If these conditions are not met, achieving the ultimate quantum Chernoff bound may require collective detection strategies that fully exploit the quantum nature of the optical field, such as entanglement, photon counting or projection on multi-photon states~\cite{Conlon2023}.
 Nevertheless, our analysis shows how to numerically find the best SPADE measurement in the subdiffraction regime, which, in the most generic scenario, we find to be the projection over the Hermite-Gauss mode $00$ and a specific hypotheses-dependent rotation of the Hermite-Gauss modes $01$ and $10$.
 This measurement can be achieved by simply physically rotating the demultiplexing interferometer.
+We finally develop and numerically simulate a Bayesian hypotheses test based on counting the number of frames in which a photon has been detected in the rotated Hermite-Gauss mode $01$, in $10$, or neither of them.
+Interestingly this test does not require in principle photon-resolving detectors, as on-off detectors suffice for the task.
+We find in our simulations that this test achieves the classical Chernoff bound exponential decay of the error probability and a $2\sigma=95\%$ confidence of success already for $N\leqslant 5000$, with this number drastically decreasing for more intense sources.

 Our result showcases an important advancement in the field of incoherent-sources subdiffration discrimination, outlining the optimal strategies also for generic intensity distribution, with possible applications, among others, in automated diagnostics~\cite{Farahani2016} and galaxy identification~\cite{Robertson2023}.